-If after a screening test colon cancer is identified, the treatments available to you depend on the cancer’s stage such as surgery, precription medication or therapies like radiation, chemotherapy, and immunotherapy.
+If after a screening test colon cancer is identified, the treatments available to you depend on the cancer’s stage such as surgery, prescription medication or therapies like radiation, chemotherapy, and immunotherapy.

 Lifestyle Changes to Prevent Colon Cancer

-- Change your diet.
+- Change your diet and add more fiber.
 Replace the frequency of your red meat consumption (pork, beef, lamb) with vegetables, fruits, and whole grains as this diet has been linked with a decreased risk of colon or rectal cancer.

 - Get moving.
 Lack of physical activity leads to a greater chance of developing colon cancer and the more physically active you are, the lesser the risk.